laserdisc-io/tamer/README.md

 Tamer is a domesticated Kafka source connector.

-It puts the developer completely in control of how data is ingested and what state is preserved (in a compacted Kafka topic).
+It puts the user of this library in complete control of how data is ingested and what state is preserved (in a compacted Kafka topic).
-As an example, it allows for a JDBC source to pull a window of data (say, 5 minutes), starting from some time in the past, as fast as possible.
+As an example, it allows for a JDBC source to pull a window of data (e.g. 5 minutes), starting from some time in the past, as fast as possible.
-At every "pull", the developer can decide what to do next (e.g. should the window be increased/decreased?
+At every "pull", the user can decide what to do next (e.g. should the window be increased/decreased?
 Should the pull slow down?).

-Tamer currently supports two possible source types: any SQL data store Doobie can handle (e.g. Postgres, MySQL, etc) and cloud storages that "speak" the AWS S3 protocol.
+Tamer currently supports 4 possible source types:
+- any SQL data store Doobie can handle (e.g. Postgres, MySQL, etc)
+- any cloud storage that is AWS S3 compatible
+- OCI Object Storage
+- any type of REST API, with AuthN, pagination and HATEOAS support

 Some sensible defaults are provided out of the box but many customisations are possible.

 ## Usage